stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 Expected Response: `give_opinion(name[Little Nightmares], rating[good], genres[adventure, platformer, puzzle], player_perspective[side view])`
 ```

-If we test with the Llama2-7B chat model on some examples, we can see its limitation: it struggles to generate accurate function calls and outputs incorrect arguments.
+If we test with the Llama2-7B chat model on some examples, we can see its limitation: it struggles to generate accurate function calls and outputs incorrect attributes.
 This highlights the need for fine-tuning—to enhance the model's understanding on this task and producing the intended output.

 ```